Introduction

 Gardening

-Garden, Summer 1999 We bought our current flat on the strength of its back garden, which is larger than average for London and has a 50 foot high cherry tree at the back of it.
+We bought our current flat on the strength of its back garden, which is larger than average for London and has a 50 foot high cherry tree at the back of it.
 I've been filling the borders with lilies, hostas, poppies, roses, bedding plants, mock orange, jasmine, honeysuckle - and John has a holly bush - although there's no plan.
 Like most garden owners I just fill in holes as I see them and let it develop over time.

 Despite being 3 miles from the heart of London our garden is regularly visited by squirrels, hedgehogs, magpies and lots of birds - even a woodpecker and a jay.
-In the summer months we eat out on the patio or sit in the hammock as various slugs and insects munch their way through all my hard work. one of the squirrels by the back door
+In the summer months we eat out on the patio or sit in the hammock as various slugs and insects munch their way through all my hard work. |

 Acorn Computers

-Acorn Computers logo Until a few years ago I took a soap box with me wherever I went, preaching the good news about Acorn Computers and their operating system, RISC OS.
+Until a few years ago I took a soap box with me wherever I went, preaching the good news about Acorn Computers and their operating system, RISC OS.
 PC users have NO IDEA that computers can operate easily without crashing every couple of hours, and run extremely powerful applications from just one floppy disc.
 But then Acorn's faceless, mostly institutional shareholders saw their ARM RISC processor technology was becoming worth far more than Acorn itself so they sacked their development staff, sold off their assets and left thousands of their customers in the lurch.
 Contrary to popular belief, the company didn't collapse - far from it, it was asset stripped and ARM Holdings is now a top 100 company.
 Acorn computers remain an integral component of many real-time graphics and automation systems in the broadcast industry - though you'll seldom see that acknowledged.
-What's more, if you own a mobile phone or a pocket organiser there's a very good chance that it contains an ARM RISC processor, chosen for its low power drain and high performance.
+What's more, if you own a mobile phone or a pocket organiser there's a very good chance that it contains an ARM RISC processor, chosen for its low power drain and high performance. |

 This web site is constructed on an Acorn RISC PC from 1996 (kindly note the uncluttered HTML and appropriately sized graphics) - although John wrote some of the copy on Microsoft Word as he's in league with the devil.